-- St Augustine of Canterbury Catholic Primary School has policies and processes in place to deal with low-level concerns and allegations that don't meet the 'harm threshold'. - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should share or liaise with the LADO enquiries officer via the LADO Enquiry Line. - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns. - St Augustine of Canterbury Catholic Primary School staff code of conduct explains what a low-level concern is and the importance of sharing concerns.
+- St Michael's School has policies and processes in place to deal with low-level concerns and allegations that don't meet the 'harm threshold'. - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should share or liaise with the LADO enquiries officer via the LADO Enquiry Line.

+- The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns. - St Michael's School staff code of conduct explains what a low-level concern is and the importance of sharing concerns.